mannprerak2/nearby_connections/README.md

 ## Work Flow

-The work flow is similar to the [android nearby connections library](https://developers.google.com/nearby/connections/overviewoverview)
+The work flow is similar to the [Android Nearby Connections library](https://developers.google.com/nearby/connections/overview)

 ### Advertise for connection
 ```dart